A junior employee joins your team: smart, credentialed, eager to contribute.

 The apprenticeship cliff

-Here's what junior employees are losing:
+Here's what junior employees are at risk of losing:

 Without these, people jump straight from "I just started" to "I'm expected to evaluate AI output I don't fully understand."